Recycling for City Employees

 - Leftover food can be incorporated into new dishes (e.g., bread into croutons, rice into fried rice).

-- Check throughout your work area, Section, Office, Division, Department, or Agency; other employees may be able to use or may be getting ready to purchase what you already have.
+- Before making purchases, check throughout your work area, Section, Office, Division, Department, or Agency; other employees may be able to use or may be getting ready to purchase what you already have.

 - Broadcast an e-mail to all employees; another Section, Office, Division, Department, or Agency may need what you have available.